LoranRendel/TrianglePixel/README.md

-It's an HTML-page that generates a simple picture.
+It's an HTML page that generates a simple picture.

 Example: